 Appeals to the Court are governed by O100 r2 and O55 of the Rules of the High Court.
-They should be instituted by originating motion (O55 r3(1)).
-O55 r1(4) provides that the rules of O55 shall, in relation to an appeal to which it applies, have effect subject to any provision made in relation to that appeal by any other provision of these rules or by or under any enactment, in this case, O100.
+They must be instituted by originating motion (O100 r2(2)).
+O55 r1(4) provides that the rules of O55 shall, in relation to an appeal to which it applies, have effect subject to any provision made in relation to that appeal by any order provision of these rules or by or under any enactment, in this case, O100.